 Stop snoring for good

-Untreated Sleep Apnea can have devastating side effects.
+Untreated sleep apnea can have devastating side effects.
 Chronic, loud snoring is an excellent indicator that you may have this disorder.
-If you think you may have Sleep Apnea, download our newly designed and innovative application, Ognomy – The Sleep Apnea App, to be immediately connected to a board certified sleep practitioner.
+If you think you may have sleep apnea, download our app, Ognomy – The Sleep Apnea App, to schedule an appointment with a board-certified sleep practitioner.